auditctl(8) — Linux manual page

 The following describes the valid actions for the rule:

 never No audit records will be generated.
-This can be
+This can be used

-the bottom.
-This is because the event triggers on
+bottom.
+This is because the event triggers on the

-the first matching rule.
+first matching rule.

 always Allocate an audit context, always fill it in at

-syscall entry time, and always write out a record
+syscall entry time, and always write out a record at

-at syscall exit time.
+syscall exit time.

 -A list,action